Potion/Cinder-poScene/README.md

 Using a tree metaphor, **po::scene** contains three main classes:

 + `po::scene::Scene` is the root system of the tree.
 It contains the trunk of the tree (the root ViewController ), which in turn contains all branches and leaves.
 + `po::scene::ViewController` represents a branch.
-It can contain any number of other branches, as well as leaves.
+It can contain any number of other branches, as well as leaves. a ViewController contains a root view, to which leaves may be added.
 + `po::Scene::View` represents a leaf, or an end point in the scene-graph.
 These Views are usually the point for any gl drawing.

 !["Structure diagram"](images/poScene_diagram.jpg)

 *Diagram of po::Scene structure*

 Moving any branch of a tree will also move all of its connected branches and leaves.
-In po::scene moving, scaling, rotating or manipulating a `po::scene:: ViewController ` will transform all of the subViews within it.
+In po::scene moving, scaling, rotating or manipulating a `po::scene::View ` will transform all of the subViews within it.

 !["Bounds example"](images/Bounds.png)